 Windows that stick or do not stay up.

-Ceilings that sink down.
+Ceilings that sink.

-Because of their color, little black ants are often confused with carpenter ants, and vice versa.
+Because of their color, little black ants are often confused with carpenter ants and vice versa.
 But this shouldn't be the case.
 Little black ants are considerably smaller than carpenter ants.
 A typical little black ant measures in at a mere 1/16 of an inch.
 That is tiny enough to make it extremely hard to see its distinct difference, the fact that it has two nodes between its thorax and abdomen.

 What To Do When You See Carpenter Ants

 The appearance of even one carpenter ant in your home should prompt you to call a professional.
 It is never a good idea to allow wood-destroying pests to go untreated.
 If you're in our New York service area, we invite you to call Parkway Pest Services.
-Do-it-yourself carpenter ant pest control is extremely difficult and, if your home has more than one nest, you may think the problem is solved but continue to have damage.
+Do-it-yourself carpenter ant pest control is challenging and, if your home has more than one nest, you may think the problem is solved but continue to have damage.